 Even a traditional bread pudding (made with gluten free bread, of course!) is a quick and easy — not to mention delicious! — finish to your gluten free Easter meal.

-Gluten Free Bread Recipes
+Gluten-Free Easter Bread Recipes

-Gluten Free Hot Cross Buns are the traditional Easter bread favorite, and are remarkably easy to make.
+Gluten-Free Hot Cross Buns are the traditional Easter bread favorite, and are remarkably easy to make.
 These beautiful buns can be glazed or left to stand on their own.
 A cross made in the tops with a knife before rising, or enhanced by a drizzle of glaze, reinforces the meaning of the meal.

 Some of my readers have been sharing their gluten free Hot Cross Bun photos lately, and turns out, they’re using my Gluten Free Pull Apart Rolls recipe and sweetening it up for Hot Cross Buns!
 How smart!
 And how beautiful!